MichaelStott/tech-squawks/web/content/getting_started/aws/cli.md

 Default output format [None]:
 ```

-4. To ensure that your CLI is able to perform API calls, run the following:
+4. To ensure that your CLI is able to perform API calls, run the following, which should return the user and account information of the active credentials used by the CLI.
 ```sh
 aws sts get-caller-identity
 ```
-This could return the user and account information of the active credentials used by the CLI.